What is API?

 - The default retry count is 1, but you can set it up to a maximum of 5 retries to handle temporary issues and ensure reliability.

-Utilizing the API Block in Your Bot Flow
+Utilising the API Block in Your Flow

 - Dynamic Responses: Use data retrieved from the API to provide personalised responses.